 During World War II, Louis enlisted in the Army.
 As a soldier, Louis served his country by participating in exhibition matches to raise money for the military and to boost soldier morale.

 Louis returned to the ring in 1946 and in the next three years defended his defended his title four times, including consecutive victories against “Jersey” Joe Walcott.
 Louis retired in 1949, as the undefeated heavyweight champ.
 Financial pressures including mounting federal tax debts forced Louis back into the ring at age 37.
 In 1950, he attempted to recapture his title in a bout against Ezzard Charles.
 However, in a points decision, Louis was handed a loss.
 Not ready to accept defeat, he challenged the next champion, Rocky Marciano in 1951.
 During the 8th round of the bout, Marciano knocked Louis through the ropes.
 This was Joe Louis’s final time in the ring.

 Although he had earned more than $5 million in his seventeen year boxing career and had served his country during World War II, Louis retired penniless.
 To support himself, Louis became a Las Vegas casino greeter.
 Louis was married four times.
 With his wives he had two biological children and adopted three other children.

 Louis continued to suffer from severe financial problems, and by the 1960s his health began to deteriorate.
+At one point he was a patient at a Denver, Colorado psychiatric facility.
 Joe Louis died on April 12, 1981.
 President Ronald Reagan ordered the veteran buried in Arlington National Cemetery with full military honors.